agankin/RxProcess/README.md

 ## RxProcess

-The sample shows how a new process is started with subscription for standard output/error data.
+This sample shows how to start a new process and subscribe for its standard output/error data events.

 ```cs
 using System.Reactive.Linq;